 The Rosenbach Fellowship in Bibliography, established by the Trustees of the University of Pennsylvania in 1928, honors a gift for that purpose from A.S.W.
 Rosenbach, one of America's greatest book dealers and collectors.
 Its intention is to further scholarship and scholarly publication in bibliography and book history, broadly understood.
 Rosenbach Fellows typically present a series of three lectures over a period of one to two weeks while in residence at the University of Pennsylvania.
 Because of a continuing commitment to the series by the University of Pennsylvania Press, many of these lectures have been published as book-length studies.

 The Rosenbach Lectures are the longest continuing series of bibliographical lectureships in the United States.
 The series began in 1931, with Christopher Morley as the first Rosenbach Fellow.
 Over the years, lecture topics have included fifteenth-century printing, the relationships between print and manuscript, papermaking, book illustration, American reading and publishing, and medical and scientific texts.
-Among recent lecturers are Robert Darnton, Anthony Grafton, Peter Stallybrass, David D. Hall, Paul Saenger, Michael Warner, Elizabeth L. Eisenstein, and Alberto Manguel.
+Among recent lecturers are Robert Darnton, Anthony Grafton, Peter Stallybrass, David D. Hall, Paul Saenger, Michael Warner, Elizabeth L. Eisenstein, Alberto Manguel, and Paul Needham.

 Dr. A.S.W.
 Rosenbach, 1939